JacksonAllan/CC/api_reference.md

 > **Note**
 > List pointer-iterators (including r_end and end) are not invalidated by any API calls besides init and cleanup, unless the they point to erased elements.

+### Map

-### Map (an unordered container associating elements with keys, implemented as a Robin Hood hash table)
+A `map` is an unordered container associating elements with keys, implemented as a Robin Hood hash table.

 ```c
 map( key_ty, el_ty ) cntr